datacamp/rdocs-light/README.md

 ## How to use?
 - Load rdocs-light.min.js in your webpage.
 - Call `rdl.initRDocsLight();` on page load
+- By default, the library searches through the whole body, if you want to change this, you can pass a DOM element to the call above.

 ### Auto Link to RDocumentation
 - Tags with the `data-mini-rdoc` attribute can be automatically changed to link to the documentation.
-- Can also be used standzlone (without initiating RDocsLight)
+- Can also be used standalone (without initiating RDocsLight)
 - Call `rdl.autoLink();`

 ### Options